Post-Processor Variables - @@LOGICAL@@

 @@USER-NAME@@ Name of the logged in user reported by windows

 @@FIRST-SPF-ONLY@@ This is a special function variable.
-In the program block definitions and line contain this value will only be processed on the first occurrence.
+In the program block definitions any line containing this value will only be processed on the first occurrence (ie the first subroutine).
 This could be used for example in the start position block to have a stop code (NC - M00) for the first SPF start only to tie in the fibres.

 @@DTIME@@ Incremental time for current motion.